iyedexe/rtex/README.md

 Add unit tests.

 # Done.
+[BROKER] HMAC message sign for user data and trading [STRATEGY] Get account balances and store in circular arb strategy.
 Refactor scheduler for less functions.
 Refactor BNB Broker to pass methods for calls to API.
 Investigate crashes at recorder (feeder) after a few hours run and add retry protocol.